Quick Answer

 Conclusion

 Businesses today are not limited by the amount of data they generate.
+They are limited by the number of disconnected systems they rely on.

 A Single Source of Truth ensures that everyone in the organization works with the same reliable information.
+When data is aligned, clarity improves.

 And when clarity improves, decisions become faster and more confident.